-The e-commerce market in China
+WeChat – major player in the e-commerce market in China

 Users can now purchase movie tickets, reserve a table at the restaurant, or make daily payments using the WeChat Pay application.
 Therefore, WeChat is more than a messaging app.
 It has profoundly altered the way of life and consumption behavior of the Chinese.

-It is thus crucial for foreign companies wishing to enter the Chinese market to know the basics of the powerful Chinese application, namely how to sell on Wechat.
+It is thus crucial for foreign companies wishing to enter the Chinese market to know the basics of the powerful Chinese application, namely how to sell on WeChat.

-Many cafes send upcoming promotional campaigns that take place in a specific place and for a fixed period of time (1 hour for example).
+Many cafés send upcoming promotional campaigns that take place in a specific place and for a fixed period of time (1 hour for example).
 As a result, the idea is to attract consumers close to the promotional campaign.

 For example, on March 8, McDonald’s promoted its “A Baked Frit, A Fries Offered” operation by posting an article on its official WeChat account.

 Moments are the most popular feature on WeChat.
-Users can update their status by sharing photos, short videos and articles with their loved ones and friends, just like Facebook.
+Users can update their status by sharing photos, short videos, and articles with their loved ones and friends, just like Facebook.
 Companies can pay for their brand to be displayed on Moments of Targeted Users.

 Another possibility for brands is to use direct ads, which appear as banner ads at the bottom of a WeChat article.
 When users finish reading an article, they see advertising.